 To bound the number of paving matroids $p(n,r)$ of rank $r\geq 4$, we argue that each paving matroid $M$ with hyperplanes $\mathcal{H}$ is encoded by a set of $r$-sets $\mathcal{V}$ which is the disjoint union of $r$-sets $\mathcal{V}^0$ and $r$-sets $\mathcal{V}^1$, such that $\mathcal{V}^0$ encodes the hyperplanes of a sparse paving matroid.
-Exploiting a tradeoff between the cardinalities of $\mathcal{V}^0$ and $\mathcal{V}^1$ allows us to bound the number of paving matroids very close to the number of sparse paving matroids. \begin{theorem} For each $r \ge 4$, \end{theorem}
+Exploiting a tradeoff between the cardinalities of $\mathcal{V}^0$ and $\mathcal{V}^1$ allows us to show that the number of paving matroids is close to the number of sparse paving matroids. \begin{theorem} For fixed $r \ge 4$, \end{theorem}

 In rank $r=3$, the tradeoff between the cardinalities of $\mathcal{V}^0$ and $\mathcal{V}^1$ is not as significant as in higher ranks, and we resort to a different method.
 As noted, the sets $\mathcal{V}$ which we use to encode the hyperplanes $\mathcal{H}$ have a special form.
 We will derive bounds on the probability that a random set of triples from an $n$-set is {\em good} in this sense, and then bound $p(n,r)$ as the total number of sets of triples times this probability. \begin{theorem} For $r=3$,